nepomucenoc/Portfolio/README.md

 # :sparkles: Ana Carolina Nepomuceno Costa
-<sub>Master's student in Modeling and Quantitative Methods at the Federal University of Ceara - UFC</sub>
+<sub>Ms in Modeling and Quantitative Methods at the Federal University of Ceara - UFC</sub>

 I have experience in teaching mathematics in schools, so I have communication skills.

 My academic formation includes a Master's in progress in Modeling and Quantitative Methods at the Federal University of Ceará (UFC), a postgraduate in mathematics teaching in high school at the State University of Ceara (UECE), and a graduate in mathematics at Federal Institute of Education, Science, and Technology of Ceará State (IFCE).
 I am a certificate in Artificial Intelligence from Huawei and Microsoft Azure.
 I have experience with Data Science and Data Analytics.
-I am searching for remote jobs in Data Science and Machine Learning using python language.
+I am searching for remote jobs in Data Science and Machine Learning using Python language.

 I know about Statistics, Python, Machine Learning, BI, and MLOps for Data Science.